AlexShubin/SwiftPushServer/README.md

 $ .build/debug/SwiftPushServer

--- On OSx to Open in XCode
+-- On OSx to Open and Run in XCode

 Generate XCode project:

 $ swift package generate-xcodeproj

+change scheme to executable, then go to "edit sceme"->"options" and set custom working directory to your project dir

-And the run it from XCode
+And then run it from XCode